Building Great Products: The Modern Team's Guide to Product Discovery

 There’s no singular, defined set of methods that you have to follow with product discovery—you could include customer feedback surveys, interviews, focus groups, journey mapping, insights from product analytics, and various types of usability testing in your approach.

-But whatever modern product discovery techniques you end up using—more on that in chapter 4—the goals are always the same:
+But whatever modern product discovery techniques you end up using, the goals are always the same:

 - Form a deep, upfront understanding of what your users need